lukkasz323/tetris_game/README.md

 # tetris_game
 A Tetris game in Python.

+Run "main.py" to start.